 Also, for a lot of people, contributing to a specific ministry can be motivating.
 They like feeling they are part of an important cause.
 And they can see their contribution at work, whether it is for church-supported missionaries or paying for a meal served at a homeless shelter.

-Fundraisers can be for almost any particular cause, big or small.
+Church fundraiser ideas can be for almost any particular cause, big or small.
 They can be to raise money for a youth mission trip or for replacing an HVAC system that abruptly failed.

 Capital campaigns can pay for that mission trip or broken HVAC system.
 But they are done in anticipation of future needs, not in response to current ones.